Aref-Akminasi/aws-developer-associate/SAM.md

 - SAM = Serverless Application Model
 - All the configuration is YAML code or JSON
 - Supports anything from CloudFormation: Outputs, Mappings, Parameters, Resources
+- Using pre-built serverless applications with AWS Serverless Application Repository (SAR)

 ## SAM - Structure